alixlam/fmristroke/docs/outputs.rst

 Denoising
 ---------
 As mentioned above there is no concensus on denoising strategy.
 However, **fmristroke** proposes some simple denoising pipelines [Yourganov2017]_ to preprocess your data.
-By default **fmristroke** performs denoising using 2 common, and 2 lesion specific denoising pipelines.
+By default **fmristroke** performs denoising using 4 different pipelines described below.
+Among those pipelines two are "basic" pipelines non specific to stroke patients (SimpleGS and CompCorGS), and two are lesion specific denoising pipelines.
 Each pipeline is defined as a single .json file.

 Denoised BOLD series will be saved as::